matthew-li/lbnl_hpl_doc/readme.md

 **Cores Per Node**

 ```
-lscpu
+lscpu | grep "CPU(s)"
 ```

-Look at the value corresponding to `CPU(s)`.
+Record the value corresponding to `CPU(s)`.

 ***

 **Speed Per Core**

 ```
-lscpu
+lscpu | grep "GHz"
 ```

-Look at number of GHz in the value corresponding to `Model name`.
+Record the number of GHz in the value corresponding to `Model name`.

 ***

 **Memory Per Node**

 ```
-cat /proc/meminfo
+cat /proc/meminfo | grep "MemTotal"
 ```

-Look at `MemTotal` and round down to the closest power of 2 (e.g. 214477800 kB becomes 192000000 kB = 192 GB).
+Record the value corresponding to `MemTotal`, rounded down to the closest power of 2 (e.g. 214477800 kB becomes 192000000 kB = 192 GB).

 ***

 **Instructions Per Cycle**

-Choose either 16 or 32, depending on the machine.
+This value, 16 or 32, is machine-dependent.
+Look online for the correct value pertaining to the particular CPU (found under `Model name` when determining the Speed Per Core above).
+For example, Google searches reveal that the Intel X5550 (Nehalem) runs at 4 instructions per cycle and the Intel E5-2670 (Sandy Bridge) runs at 8 instructions per cycle.

 ***